-In his home, Erick helps by gathering firewood, caring for animals and running errands.
-He lives with his mother.
+Erick lives with his mother.
+His duties at home include gathering firewood, caring for animals and running errands.
+There are 4 children in the family.
 His mother is sometimes employed as a farmer.
-There are 4 children in the family.

 Erick lives on the plains of Kagilo, home to approximately 12,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatch roofs.
 The primary ethnic group is Luo and the most commonly spoken language is Dholuo.